 Government policies in Bangladesh recognize the importance of sexual and reproductive health (SRH) services and information.
-However, it has also been recognized that the technical capacity of health workers to provide such services and information to especially vulnerable women and men, young people, people with disabilities and indigenous peoples, needs strengthening (KIT, 2019).
+However, it has also been recognized that the technical capacity of health workers to provide such SRH services and information to especially vulnerable women and men, young people, people with disabilities and indigenous people, needs strengthening (KIT, 2019).

 "We Care" implemented in Bangladesh by a consortium consisting of NIPORT, DGFP, KIT, Red Orange, Niketan and Rutgers with funding support from Nuffic/Netherlands Ministry of Foreign Affairs aims to change this by better equipping the health workers to deliver SRH services at the union level and in communities and schools.
-The project also equips supervisors with the skills, attitudes and motivation needed to provide appropriate supervision to ensure inclusive sexual and reproductive health and rights (SRHR) information and service delivery.
-Inclusion is thereby defined as "working in a person-centred way and treating everyone as an individual, as well as respecting and valuing diversity" (Mecwan et al., 2021).
+The project also equips supervisors with the skills, attitudes and motivation needed to provide appropriate supervision to ensure inclusive SRHR information and service delivery.
+Inclusion is thereby defined as "working in a personcentred way and treating everyone as an individual, as well as respecting and valuing diversity" (Mecwan et al., 2021).